nazarovctrl/assignment-service/README.md

 To run the application, ensure that Docker is installed on your machine.
 Then, execute the commands in the specified order.

-1. **Create assigment-service folder in your machine**
+1. **Create assignment-service folder in your machine**

-2. **Create and copy the .env file, and get docker-compose.yml from GitHub link below and put them into the assigment-service folder**
+2. **Create and copy the .env file, and get docker-compose.yml from GitHub link below and put them into the assignment-service folder**

    .env file content